Shaymedina/FinalProject/README.md

 ~~~
 kubectl apply -f 4-deployment-hr.yml
 ~~~
-7.
-Create a static pod named static-busybox on the msater node that uses the busybox image and the command sleep 1000
+7.Create a static pod named static-busybox on the msater node that uses the busybox image and the command sleep 1000
 ~~~
 kubectl apply -f 5-staticpod.yml
 ~~~